avcourt/space-dude/README.md

 ## Usage

-Simply go to the game folder, and type `bin/space_dude` to start playing, like this:
+Simply go to the game folder, and type `bin/space_dude` to start playing:

 ```bash
 $ cd space_dude